 How To Make Baked Ziti

-- Use a large pot and combine half of the pasta sauce, diced tomatoes, eggs, heavy whipping cream, 1 cup of ricotta cheese, and 1 cup of parmesan cheese.
-Over medium heat, bring the sauce to a slow simmer.
-Whisk frequently.
+3. SAUCE – In a large pot, combine half of the pasta sauce, tomatoes, eggs, heavy cream, 1 cup ricotta, and 1 cup parmesan cheese and bring to a slow simmer.
+Add diced mozzarella and continue to simmer until the cheese has completely melted.
+Add cooked pasta.
+Season to taste with salt and pepper.

-- Pour remaining sauce over the pasta mixture.
-Top with sliced mozzarella, the remaining ½ cup of ricotta, and then sprinkle with ½ cup of parmesan cheese.
+4. BAKE – Transfer pasta to a casserole dish.
+Pour the remaining sauce over the pasta mixture.
+Top with sliced mozzarella and the remaining ½ cup ricotta, then sprinkle with ½ cup parmesan cheese.
+Bake for 25 minutes at 400º Fahrenheit.

 EXPERT TIP: Did you know that 1 pound of pasta will generate about 8 cups of cooked pasta?